 Pharmacotherapeutics (PT) is a 2-year, team-taught, integrated course combining material from four major content areas: pathophysiology, pharmacology, medicinal chemistry, and therapeutics.
 In this eighth of twelve modules students will have the opportunity to learn, integrate and apply concepts from the four content areas in order to provide appropriate pharmaceutical management of neoplastic diseases.
 Implications and application across the life span will be incorporated.

-Pre-requisites: P-2 standing; PHRD 413, 414 Pharmacotherapeutics I and II; Co-requisite: PHRD 506: Pharmacist Care Lab VI integrate and apply concepts from the four content areas in order to provide appropriate pharmaceutical management of central nervous system disorders.
-Implications and application across the life span will be incorporated.
+Pre-requisites: P-2 standing; PHRD 413, 414 Pharmacotherapeutics I and II; Co-requisite: PHRD 506: Pharmacist Care Lab VI

 PHRD 518 Pharmacotherapeutics XII - Central Nervous System Disorders (4 credits)